 In addition, everyone should continue to take these preventative actions to protect themselves as well as others in their family and community:

-- Wear a non-medical mask or face covering when away from your home, particularly in indoor settings where social distancing is difficult.
+· Wear a non-medical mask or face covering when away from your home in crowded indoor settings where you are unsure of

-- Stay at least six feet away from others if you must go out.
+· Stay at least six feet away from others if you are unsure of their vaccination status.

 Terence J. Ott